-Intrusion prevention systems (IPS) protect your computers from being exploited by known and zero-day vulnerability vulnerabilities.
+Intrusion prevention systems (IPS) protect your computers from being exploited by known and zero-day vulnerabilities.

-When a new vulnerability is discovered in applications or operating systems, patches may not be available.
-Once patches are released, administrators may need time to test and deploy the patches.
+When a new vulnerability is discovered in applications or operating systems, patches might not be available.
+Once patches are released, administrators might need time to test and deploy the patches.
 Until then, IPS rules can protect your computers by dropping traffic that is trying to exploit the vulnerability.

 Protection is available for file sharing and messaging software such as Skype, but also web applications with vulnerabilities such as SQL injection and cross-site scripting (XSS).
 In this way, IPS can also be used as a lightweight web application firewall (WAF).